 Of course, too many of those discourses failed to point out the great difference between Pagerank and Toolbar Pagerank (TBPR), talking about them as though they are one and the same.
-I guess they are… as much as cucumbers and can openers are the same thing.
-The gist of most of those pieces (referenced below) is really that TBPR is dying, first as a meaningful metric, finally as even a token indicator.
+They’re alike about as much as cucumbers and can openers are similar.
+The gist of most of those pieces (referenced below) should really be that TBPR is dying, first as a meaningful metric, finally as even a token indicator.
 That much, I agree with.
 TBPR has always been a waste, in my opinion.
 Repeat after me, folks: TBPRMS!

 ToolBar PageRank Means Squat!

 Getting past the ToolBar PageRank

 Still, as we all know, there are hordes of people that still chase PR, and a lot of them equate that to TBPR.
 Many of us have ranted ‘til we’re blue in the face about the foolishness of heeding that annoying green bar.
 Of course, the world is awash with deaf ears.

 Nevertheless, I’m going to rant once again!

 Not a day goes by that I don’t see someone going on about their site’s Pagerank, as if they even have a clue what it really is.
 A buddy of mine coined the term “Myopic SEO” recently.
 While that only marginally applies in the context in which he used it, I think anyone that uses “Pagerank” in their conversations is definitely myopic.
 They’ve lost sight of some basic realities: